AndreaRichardt/AndreaRichardt/README.md

 # 👋 Hi, I'm Andrea Richardt

 ## 🎯 About Me
-Entry-level **Data Analyst** passionate about transforming raw data into actionable business insights.
+**Data Analyst** passionate about transforming raw data into actionable business insights.
 With a background in International Business and strong analytical mindset, I specialize in building end-to-end data solutions from warehouse design to interactive dashboards.

 🌎 Based in Mexico | 🇺🇸 CAE C1 English Certified | 🎓 International Business Graduate